jamsyoung/dust-compiler/README.md

 # Dust Compiler
-This as a basic dust compiler, there are many out there.
+This is a basic dust compiler, there are many out there.
 This one adds support for OS X 10.8.x Notification Center to bring more visiblity to compile errors when developing while the terminal window that it is running in is not visible.